hmakelin/gisnav/docs/pages/advanced_configuration.rst

 #. topic 3

 The base class does not publish anything.
 How the node is integrates and publishes its output is up to you to decide.
-See `Implementing Your Own Node`_ for instructions on integrating GISNav.
+See `Custom Node`_ for instructions on integrating GISNav.

-.. _Implementing Your Own Node:
+.. _Custom Node:
-Implementing Your Own Node
+Custom Node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To integrate GISNav with your solution, you will need to implement the :class:`python_px4_ros2_map_nav.nodes.map_nav_node.MapNavNode` class by writing a :meth:`python_px4_ros2_map_nav.nodes.map_nav_node.MapNavNode.publish` method::